Notice of Pre-AIA or AIA Status

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

-A) Claims 1-3, 5, and 7-11 are rejected under 35 U.S.C.
-103 as being unpatentable over CHEBBO (WO 2010/100444 A1) in view of SATO (US 2020/0126664 A1).
+A) Claims 1-2, 5, and 7-11 are rejected under 35 U.S.C.
+103 as being unpatentable over CHEBBO (WO 2010/100444 A1) in view of SATO (US 2020/0126664 A1) and further in view of KATZ (US 2018/0310159 A1).

-As per claim 1, CHEBBO teaches a communication control apparatus comprising at least one processor (page 3, lines 28-30- device/apparatus comprising processor) that performs: by a measurement information collector, collecting measurement information of a sensor through a mobile communication network (page 5, lines 10-14 and page 9, lines 13-14 and 21-39, data collector for collecting measured data of sensor through a communication network); by a measurement information analyzer, analyzing the measurement information at least during normal time when no emergency is occurring (page 5, lines 10-14 and page 9, lines 13-14 and 21-39, by measured data analyze the sensed data or measurements during time interval to decides whether or not to declare an emergency state or non-emergency state; please note that non-emergency state is when no emergency occurring, therefore no emergency is detected, no emergency is occurring); by an emergency detector, detecting an emergency based on the measurement information (page 5, lines 10-14 and page 9, lines 13-14 and 21-39, sensing or detecting emergency based on the measured data); emergency reporter, making an emergency report (page 10, S13, lines 3-8, sends an indicator of emergency status therefore reporting emergency).
+As per claim 1, CHEBBO teaches a communication control apparatus comprising at least one processor (page 3, lines 28-30- device/apparatus comprising processor) that performs: a measurement information collection unit collecting measurement information of a sensor through a mobile communication network (page 5, lines 10-14 and page 9, lines 13-14 and 21-39, data collector for collecting measured data of sensor through a communication network); a measurement information analyzing the measurement information at least during normal time when no emergency is occurring (page 5, lines 10-14 and page 9, lines 13-14 and 21-39, by measured data analyze the sensed data or measurements during time interval to decides whether or not to declare an emergency state or non-emergency state; please note that non-emergency state is when no emergency occurring, therefore no emergency is detected, no emergency is occurring); an emergency detection unit detecting an emergency based on the measurement information (page 5, lines 10-14 and page 9, lines 13-14 and 21-39, sensing or detecting emergency based on the measured data); emergency reporter, making an emergency report (page 10, S13, lines 3-8, sends an indicator of emergency status therefore reporting emergency).

 Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing data of applicant’s claimed invention to have incorporated the teaching of SATO into invention of CHEBBO in order to implement a mechanism operable when there is a serious discovery related to human life, to store this discovery with the highest priority to improve emergency response.